Columbia Choirs of Metropolitan Seattle

 Con Brio Conductor

 Dori Baunsgard is a Pacific Northwest native who spent many years conducting choirs and teaching music in India and Japan before returning to Seattle in 2011.
 She has an avid interest in multiple styles and genres of music, and is especially focused on women composers and global repertoire.
-Dori is active in the Seattle area as a conductor, accompanist, and choral adjudicator.
+Dori is active in the Seattle area as a conductor, accompanist, and singer.

 Contact